Spending time recently with a client re-writing their crisis plan I was asked how to define a ‘social media crisis’.

 Not for the first time.

-There is, as I have argued before, no such thing.
+There is and has been, I argued, no such thing.
 A crisis is a crisis.

 When was the last TV crisis?
 Radio crisis?
 Or luxury magazine crisis, for that matter?